tepextepex/ENRGY/README.md

 * sensible heat flux of rain is not modelled;
 * NOTE: bulk aerodynamic technique, used for turbulent heat fluxes, is not the most precise one.

-Input data are meteorological observations from AWS at the glacier surface, DEM, albedo map and a potential incoming solar radiation grid (PISR).
-Albedo and PISR now should be prepared outside the model.
+Input data are meteorological observations from AWS at the glacier surface, DEM and albedo map.

 ##### Prerequisutes
 The model script uses: